Punktum-dk/epp-service-specification/README.md

 The commands are then executed sequentially (order is inconsequential) as a single transaction.
 If a single sub-command fails, the transaction is rolled-back and the relevant error code is returned (`2XXX`).

 When the command succeeds either `1000` or `1001` is returned the latter if one of the operations initiated by the sub-command require additional actions to be taken, `1001` will have precedence over `1000`.

+Please see the below sections for details on the different sub-commands.

 ### update domain request: